lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 | ------ | -------- | ---- |
 | **userF** | **u** | these functions perform very different manipulations on part of a genotype, acting as a metalevel of functional control

-User functions use capital letters to be easily founded during manual editing procesees.
+User functions use uppercase letters to be easily found during manual editing processes.
 Some examples of this type:
 - **uEVOLVE** (*expr*) - contains the part of a genotype to be transformed, freezing the rest
 - **uFREEZE** (*expr*) - block a part of a genotype to be preserved from transformations
 - **uFLATTEN** (*expr*) - render part of a genotype into a simple declarative score/voice/chord (phenotype)